 Mountain Biking the Big Ivy (Coleman Boundary) Area

+The Smokies won out in that debate, but much of the area is now under National Forest Service ownership.
 Many significant attractions can be found here: large waterfalls and cascades (notably Walker Falls and 70 foot free falling Douglas Falls); sheer rock cliffs which draw rock climbers from afar; and scenic forests and streams.
 Rare old growth and virgin forests with enormous trees make the area ecologically significant; the Craggy Mountain Scenic Area encompasses a section of Big Ivy.
-At the time when there was a push to create a National Park in the Southern Appalachians, this entire region was under consideration for being made into a National Park (as was the Great Smoky Mountains).
-Now, however, much of it is under National Forest Service ownership and mountain biking is allowed on most of the trails.

-Riding here is made more worthwhile for the rugged, backcountry nature of the trails and the incredible natural beauty.
-An 8-mile gravel road, FS 74, traverses the area, and is popular for mountain biking.
-Seven singletrack trails are also open to mountain bikes.
+Mountain biking is allowed on seven trails in the area.
+An 8-mile gravel road traverses the slope, FS 74, and it is popular with mountain bikers for linking the trails together into loop rides.
 Horseback riding is also popular in this area, so be extra aware of horses when riding here.

 Places to Stay